natisaver/crmseleniumbot/README.md

 pip install selenium
 ```

-Download the [Chrome WebDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) based on your chrome version
+Download the [Chrome WebDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) based on your chrome version & extract it

 ## Launch the main.py